ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/building-amd/index.md

 ---
-title: "Using ag-Grid with AMD"
+title: "Using AG Grid with AMD"
 ---

-We walk through the main steps required when using ag-Grid with AMD.
+We walk through the main steps required when using AG Grid with AMD.

 ## Initialise Project